Pelvic Floor Therapy

 Types of Pelvic Floor Therapies

-Physical therapy for the pelvic floor falls into two categories: External pelvic floor therapy and internal pelvic floor therapy.
+Pelvic floor therapy falls into two categories: External therapy and Internal therapy.

 External therapies typically involve physical manipulation of external bodily structure to target pelvic floor muscles and tendons.
 Examples of external pelvic floor manual therapy include: